lav1706/AMZ_Frontend/README.md

-# 🛍️ React E-commerce Frontend
+# 🛍️ React E-commerce Frontend AMZ

 This is the frontend application for an e-commerce platform, built using **React.js**, **React Router**, and **Bootstrap**.
 It provides a clean, UI for users to browse products, view product details, manage a shopping cart and wishlist, and update their address information.